Division Contact Information

-Presidential Research Professors will be formally appointed at the Faculty Awards Ceremony, typically in the spring of the year prior to the starting date of their appointments.
+Presidential Research, Scholarship, and Artistry Professors will be formally appointed at the Faculty Awards Ceremony, typically in the spring of the year prior to the starting date of their appointments.
 At this time they will each be presented with a medallion intended for wearing with academic regalia and afterward will receive a personalized plaque recognizing the award.

-Obligations of Presidential Research Professors.
-PRPs are expected to carry out a continuous program of research or creative artistry during the period of their appointments.
-At the conclusion of the award period, each PRP will be asked to present a lecture to the University community on his or her current scholarly work.
+Obligations of Presidential Research, Scholarship, and Artistry Professors.
+PRSAPs are expected to carry out a continuous program of research or creative artistry during the period of their appointments.
+At the conclusion of the award period, each PRSAP will be asked to present a lecture to the University community on his or her current scholarly work.

 Distinguished Research Professors.
-When a Presidential Research Professor completes the four-year award period, his/her title will become Distinguished Research Professor.
+When a Presidential Research, Scholarship, and Artistry Professor completes the four-year award period, his/her title will become Distinguished Research, Scholarship, and Artistry Professor.

 The Select Committee.
-Candidates are evaluated by the Select Committee on Presidential Research Professorships, which consists of current PRPs/DRPs and at-large appointments made by the Vice President for Research and Innovation Partnerships and approved by the President.
+Candidates are evaluated by the Select Committee on Presidential Research, Scholarship, and Artistry Professorships, which consists of current PRSAPs/DRSAPs and at-large appointments made by the Vice President for Research and Innovation Partnerships and approved by the President.
 The Vice President for Research and Innovation Partnerships is the non-voting chair of the committee.
 No member of the Select Committee may be considered for the award.
 Professor Emeriti are ineligible to serve on the Select Committee.

-Eligibility and Selection of Presidential Research Professors.
+Eligibility and Selection of Presidential Research, Scholarship, and Artistry Professors.
 From the time of the initiation of these awards in 1982, it has been emphasized they are to be made solely on the basis of scholarly or artistic credentials.
 Candidates must be full-time, tenured faculty with the rank of professor.
 Successful nominees will have received national or international acclaim for their research, scholarship, or artistry; will be among the researchers, scholars or artists of highest stature in their disciplines; will have made significant positive impact on the discipline nationally or internationally; and will be expected to continue to contribute to their disciplines at a high level.